Mooresville, Alabama

 Mooresville is a town in Limestone County, Alabama, United States, located southeast of the intersection of Interstate 565 and Interstate 65, and north of Wheeler Lake.

-The town is between Huntsville and Decatur, and is part of the Huntsville-Decatur Combined Statistical Area; its population as of the 2010 census is 53, down from 59 in 2000.
+The town is between Huntsville and Decatur, and is part of the Huntsville-Decatur Combined Statistical Area; as of the 2020 census, Mooresville had a population of 47.

 Although the town's per-capita income is over $50,000, Mooresville is within the area covered by the charter for the Appalachian Regional Commission, an organization whose goal is to help increase the per-capita income of impoverished areas.
 Mooresville is within Corridor V of the Appalachian Development Highway System.

 The town was the primary filming location for Disney's live action production of Tom and Huck (1995).

 History

 Mooresville is one of the oldest incorporated towns in Alabama, having been incorporated on November 16, 1818, when Alabama was still a Territory.
 It was named for early settlers, Robert and William Moore who located on land which became the site of Mooresville.
 Andrew Johnson, later to become to 17th president of the United States, lived in Mooresville as an apprentice tailor when he was a young man.
 The Union Army occupied Mooresville several times during the Civil War, and a few skirmishes were fought in the vicinity.
 Future U.S. president James Garfield, then a Union general camped in the area, delivered a sermon at the Mooresville Church of Christ in 1863.
 Mooresville thrived as a cotton farming hub until the early 20th century, when the boll weevil infestation wrecked the cotton economy.

 The entire town, described as a picturesque early 19th century village, is listed on the National Register of Historic Places.
 Many of the older public buildings, including the Stagecoach Inn and Tavern, the Brick Church, the Post Office, and the Church of Christ, are owned and maintained by the town's residents.